pdx-blurp/blurp-frontend/README.md

-# Ecomapper-capstone-project
+# Ecomapper-capstone-project-Front-end
-The GitHub repository for the Ecomapper capstone project.
+The GitHub repository for the front end of Ecomapper capstone project.